 The Parliament of Canada Act requires authorized representatives to notify the PBO if the proposal is publicly announced.
 The Act also requires the PBO to make the costing available to the public after receiving notification.
-It does not, however, specify a course of action if the policy is announced and the party fails to notify the PBO in writing.
+It does not, however, specify a course of action if the policy is announced and the party fails to notify the PBO in writing. the costing has been announced publicly (see side box).
+PBO will deliver the final costing to the party in the official language of the party's choice.

-- the initial request.
-If no changes are requested, PBO will use this opportunity for additional fact-checking and internal peer review. - 8.
-Delivery of final cost estimate.
-PBO will then submit the final costing to the party through the costing coordinator using the template in Appendix C. At this point, the party will no longer be able to withdraw the request, unless they refrain from informing the PBO in writing that the costing has been announced publicly (see side box).
-PBO will deliver the final costing to the party in the Official Language of the party's choice. - Notification of public announcement.
+- Notification of public announcement.
 The authorized representative who requested the cost estimate is required by legislation to notify the PBO in writing when the campaign proposal has been announced publicly. - Publication of final cost estimate.
 When PBO receives written notification that the campaign proposal has been made public, the PBO will publish the costing to PBO's public website in both official languages.

-2.2.
-Who Can Request a Cost Estimate?
+2. Who Can Request a Cost Estimate?

 All recognized parties represented in the House of Commons at the start of the campaign costing period are entitled by legislation to submit requests.
-PBO assumes that this will be the Liberal Party, the Conservative Party, the Bloc Québécois and the New Democratic Party for the 44th general election.
+PBO assumes that this will be the Liberal Party, the Conservative Party, the Bloc Québécois and the New Democratic Party for the 45th general election.

-Where there are several members from a party without official recognition (as is the case for the Green Party), PBO expects that these groups will designate a single authorized representative.
+Where there are members from a party without official recognition (as is the case for the Green Party), PBO expects that these groups will designate a single authorized representative.

 Independent members without a party affiliation may also submit cost estimate requests.
-Given that independent members did not publish platforms during the 2011, 2015 or 2019 federal election campaigns, PBO anticipates limited demand.
+Given that independent members did not publish platforms in recent federal election campaigns, PBO anticipates limited demand.

-2.3.
-Before the Campaign Costing Period
+3. Before the Campaign Costing Period